Fourier Neural Networks as Function Approximators and Differential Equation Solvers: Numerical studies

-We then seek to estimate the function with the same architecture as above.
-We show in tables (\ref{tab:tabpercompL2}-\ref{tab:tabpercompL1}) the value of the loss function (error) upon convergence, the number of iterations as well as the values of the weights obtained upon convergence.
-The optimization converged to approximately $9e-4$ after $195$ iterations when using a $L^2$ regularization on the weights and to approximately $1e-3$ after $169$ iterations when using a $L^1$ one.
-We note the biases are approximations of odd multiples of $\pi/2$ for the sine part of the function $g$ and approximately $0$ for its cosine part.
+We show in Tables\myref{tab:tabpercompL2} --\myref{tab:tabpercompL1} the value of the loss function at convergence, the number of iterations, and the values of the converged weights.
+The optimization converged to approximately $9e-4$ after $195$ iterations using a $L^2$ regularization and to approximately $1e-3$ after $169$ iterations using the $L^1$ norm.
+We note that the biases are approximations of odd multiples of $\pi/2$ for the sine part of the function $g$ and approximately $0$ for its cosine component.

-We show in figure (\ref{fig:fourvsNNcompPer}) a comparison between the exact function $g$ and the approximations provided by the FNN.
-The actual error between the function and the FNN approximation only is of the order of $1e-8$ for the $L^2$ regularization and $1e-5$ for the $L^1$ one.
-This, combined with the fact that weights corresponding to redundant node don't go exactly to zero when using $L^1$ regularization, motivates us to use $L^2$ regularization in the rest of the paper.
-We also compared the FNN approximation to one from a regular neural network with a $\tanh$ activation.
-The latter converged to a poor local minimum for $4$ nodes in the hidden layer and converged to a value of $3e-2$ for the loss function for $10$ nodes in the hidden layer.
+In Figure\myref{fig:fourvsNNcompPer} we illustrate the comparison between the exact function $g$, the approximations provided by the FNN and by the $\mathrm{tanh}$ network.
+The actual error between the function and the FNN approximation has an order of magnitude $1e-8$ for the $L^2$ regularization and $1e-5$ for the $L^1$ one.
+Performance, as well the lack of convergence of redundant nodes to zero using $L^1$ regularization, motivates us to use $L^2$ regularization in the remainder of the paper.
+Comparing the FNN approximation with its counterpart obtained by using a $\mathrm{tanh}$ neural network, we note again a poor convergence for the $\mathrm{tanh}$ activation function.
+The local minimum for a 4-node hidden layer using the $\mathrm{tanh}$ activation has an order of magnitude 1, implying lack of convergence, while for $13$ nodes in the hidden layer convergence is attained at a value of $1e-2$ for the loss function.
+The FNN approximates the sought function outside the training region while the $\mathrm{tanh}$ does not.
+We note that we sampled the same number of points on the training interval for the function $g$ in Equation\myref{eq: per_moremodes} as for the function $f$ defined in Equation\myref{eq: per_onemode}, which has only one mode.